stanfordnlp/coqa-baselines/codalab.md

   cl work main::username-coqa-baseline
 ```

-Downnload data to your local system and upload it to that worksheet.
+Download data to your local system and upload it to that worksheet.
 You can also use the web-interface to upload data if the data is in tar/zip format and then untar/unzip.
 If you use web-interface, you can skip steps 1 and 2.

 ```
   git clone --recurse-submodules git@github.com:stanfordnlp/coqa-baselines.git